 Rule 6.
 Warrant of arrest or summons.

-(2) The warrant may be executed or the summons may be served at any place within the state.
+(g)(1) The warrant shall be served by a peace officer.
+The officer may execute the warrant at any place within the state.